amruthjakku/BharatVerse/README.md

 </details>

-## 💡 What is BharatVerse?
+## 💡 What is TeluguVerse?

-BharatVerse is an **open-source cultural preservation platform** that empowers communities to:
+TeluguVerse is an **open-source cultural preservation platform** that empowers Telugu communities to:

 <table>
 <tr>